- Home

 Discussing your options

-Some choices, such as sperm banking and radiation shielding, are well-established ways to preserve fertility.
+Sperm banking (cryopreservation) and radiation shielding are well-established ways to preserve fertility.
 Surgically extracting sperm from the testicles is another way to store sperm for later use.
 The option that is right for you depends on the type of cancer you have and your personal preferences.

 If you didn’t have an opportunity to discuss your options before starting cancer treatment, you can still consider your fertility later.
 Your choices after treatment will depend on whether you are able to produce sperm.
-For more on this, see Male options after cancer treatment.
+For more on this, see Male options after cancer treatment, Other ways to be a parent and Not having a child.

 Sperm banking or sperm freezing (cryopreservation)